January 27, 2022

 California’s Building Standard Codes

-Part 6 of Title 24, which was updated in January 2020 and is set to be updated again in 2023, outlines the California Building Standards Energy code.
-The updated California solar mandates of 2020 required that all new residential homes meet Title 24 requirements, which made California’s code the first in the nation to require solar for newly built homes!
+Part 6 of Title 24, which was updated in 2019 and went into effect in 2020, outlines the California Building Standards Energy code.
+The updated California solar mandates of 2020 required that all newly built residential homes meet Title 24 requirements.
+This update made California’s code the first in the nation to require solar for newly built homes!

-The 2022 updates aim to increase the adoption of new energy-efficient technology, including a large emphasis on expanding solar photovoltaic systems with onsite battery storage.
+The 2022 updates, which went into effect in January 2023, aim to increase the adoption of new energy-efficient technology, including a large emphasis on expanding solar photovoltaic systems with onsite battery storage.
 These goals are designed to increase the number of energy-efficient homes and businesses in California, save consumers money, and improve the quality of our environment.
-As the destructive wildfires of the past years have taught us, it is of growing importance to understand and improve our energy usage.
+As the destructive wildfires of the past years have taught us, it's critically important to understand and improve our energy usage.
 As the first state in the U.S. to have such a solar mandate, California has been consistently leading the charge on climate change and energy improvements.

 2022 Energy Code: Battery Storage & Electric Readiness

-California’s Solar Mandate will receive a new update, effective in January 2023.
-Known as the 2022 Energy Code, it will require all single-family homes to be electric-ready.
+California’s Solar Mandate was updated in December of last year, and these updates went into effect in January 2023.
+Known as the 2022 Energy Code, this will require all single-family homes to be electric-ready.
 It will also include guidance for installing battery storage systems.
 The battery portion of the mandate currently only applies to select businesses, but it’s a good indication of where future code updates are headed.
 Solar battery systems are a great way to increase energy independence by allowing onsite energy to be used when needed, reducing the grid’s dependence on fossil fuel power plants.

-Wondering why battery storage systems are the big push for 2022?
-Here are some reasons why battery installation is a good idea for businesses and homes!
+Wondering why battery storage systems are the big push for 2023?
+Here are some reasons why battery installation is a good idea for businesses and homes:

 • In the event of an emergency situation, the solar system will continue to provide electricity during daylight hours.
 After sunset, the battery will back up usage.
 Then, the battery will be refilled by your system the following day and will be ready to repeat that process as needed.